pingcap/docs-tidb-operator/en/restart-a-tidb-cluster.md

       tidb.pingcap.com/restartedAt: 2020-04-20T12:00
 ```

-## Performing a graceful restart of a TiKV Pod
+## Performing a graceful restart of a TiKV Pod(TiDB Operator must be v1.2.5 or later)

 Operator support user to add an annotation to TiKV Pod to trigger a graceful restart.